rfo909/CFT/README.md

 the .file() function inside the grep object, which produces a list of lines.
 We iterate over those as well, and use report() to generate nice output.

+In CFT variable assigns are "reversed".
+Example "2 =a 3 =b a+b" returns 5.

-Time to save the script
+When the code works it's time to save the script

 ```
 $ :save MyScript